mattman2864/Obsidian/Newtons Second Law.md

 Similarly, for the vertical direction:
 $$a_y=\frac{\Sigma F_y}{m}$$
-This shows that the acceleration $a_y$ in the horizontal direction is equal to the net force in the horizontal direction, $\Sigma F_y$, divided by the mass.
+This shows that the acceleration $a_y$ in the vertical direction is equal to the net force in the vertical direction, $\Sigma F_y$, divided by the mass.

 >[!Warning]
 >A common mistake made is to plug a vertical force into a horizontal equation, or vice versa.